sirhodes/unit-vs-functional-vs-integration/README.md

 ## Unit Tests: Realtime Developer Feedback

 Unit tests ensure that individual components work in isolation from each other.
+Units are typically modules, functions, etc...

 For example, your app may need to route URLs to route handlers.
 A unit test may be written against the URL parser to ensure that the relevant components of the URL are parsed correctly.
 Another unit test might ensure that the router calls the correct handler for a given URL.